raspberrypilearning/astro-pi-guide/software.md

 and press Enter when ready
 ```

-Reboot the Pi to complete the installation:
+Reboot the Raspberry Pi to complete the installation:

 ```bash
 sudo reboot